-There are 3 methods by which you can verify your domain name when purchasing your SSL through the billing portal:
+There are 3 methods by which you can verify your domain name when purchasing your SSL through the Customer Portal:

 When selecting CNAME as your verification method, the process will automatically add a CNAME Record to your DNS zone on your cPanel.
-After successful purchase and after the record has time to propagate the service will automatically verify you with no extra steps on your part.
+After a successful purchase and after the record has time to propagate, the service will automatically verify you with no extra steps on your part.